Forming & Operating LLCs, Business Law, Contracts, Transactions, Real Estate Law, & Estate Planning

 - Penn State University Alumni Association, Life Member

 - Xavier College Preparatory Dads Club, Life Member & Past President

 - Brophy College Preparatory Dads Club, Life Member

 - RAMMS Youth Baseball League, former coach, league commissioner and director

 - Wealthcounsel – Member.
 WealthCounsel is an organization of 2,200+ estate planning attorneys working together as colleagues — not competitors — who have created the premier cutting-edge document creation system in the estate planning field.

 Married to Carol Keyt since 1972.
 Carol is KEYTLaw’s office manager, bookkeeper and primary LLC legal assistant.
 Rick and Carol have three children.
 They all graduated from Arizona State University.
-Kari, the oldest, is a Southwest Airlines flight attendant married to a Southwest Airlines captain and lives in Houston.
-Ricky has an undergraduate degree in accounting from Arizona State University and a masters degree in accounting from Notre Dame University.
+Kari, the oldest, is a Southwest Airlines flight attendant married to a Southwest Airlines captain and lives near the Woodlands, Texas.
+Son Ricky has an undergraduate degree in accounting from Arizona State University and a masters degree in accounting from Notre Dame University.
 He is a CPA who formerly worked for a national accounting firm.
-Ricky graduated with a law degree from Arizona State University School of Law in May of 2012 and passed the July 2012 Arizona Bar exam.
-He worked as a lawclerk for KEYTLaw while in law school.
-Ricky works for KEYTLaw.
+Ricky graduated with a law degree from Arizona State University School of Law in May of 2012 and is a member of the Arizona Bar and a KEYTLaw attorney.
+Ricky passed the February 2013 California Bar exam and is in the process of getting licensed to practice law in California.
+He worked as a law clerk for KEYTLaw while in law school.
 Katie graduated from Arizona State University and was a KEYTLaw corporate and LLC legal assistant for six years.
 Katie is the KEYTLaw Girl.
 See the Keyt family photo album.